Data Breach Insurance

 Third-party cyber liability insurance protects you from lawsuits related to financial losses from a data breach or other cyber incident at your client’s business.

-Any business that could potentially be blamed for a client’s data breach may need this coverage, such as network security companies, software developers, or IT consultants.
+Any business that could potentially be blamed for a client’s data breach may need this coverage, such as cybersecurity companies, network security companies, software developers, or IT consultants.
 It's a must-have for anyone responsible for a client's cybersecurity, even if they only recommend software.

 Regardless of fault, third-party coverage can help pay costs like: